ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 **Steps to follow:**
 - The teacher provides 5 minutes for students to discuss the answers amongst themselves.
 - After 5 minutes, the teacher provides information about the presentation itself, gradually answering some, if not all, of the questions.
-  - This process take 10 minutes, depending on the question amount.
+  - This process takes 10 minutes, depending on the number of questions.
-- If done early, teacher may do one of these options:
+- If done early, the teacher may do one of these options:
-  - “Free time” for students until class dismissal
+  - "Free time" for students until class dismissal
-  - Ask “improv” questions about the presentation to the class
+  - Ask "improv" questions about the presentation to the class
   - Allow early dismissal (if permitted by principal/school policy)
-  - Ask the students how they would make their own presentation on a topic of their choice, using the concepts and themes shown in the video.
+  - Ask the students how they would make their presentation on a topic of their choice, using the concepts and themes shown in the video.

 ## References